Leonard B. Sand: Notable cases

 Two years into his time as a federal judge, Sand was assigned the landmark desegregation case United States v.
 City of Yonkers.
+A documentary film shown on PBS stations, Brick by Brick: A Civil Rights Story, detailed the trial and the movement for desegregation that led to it.
 An HBO television miniseries Show Me a Hero (2015) was based on this trial; Bob Balaban plays Sand in the series, which is based on the book of the same name.
 In his 1985 decision, he wrote, "the extreme concentration of subsidized housing that exists in southwest Yonkers today is the result of a pattern and practice of racial discrimination by city officials, pursued in response to constituent pressures to select or support only sites that would preserve existing patterns of racial segregation."

 In 1990, Sand handed down a ruling that overturned a ban on panhandling in the New York City Subway.
 His decision says that panhandling is a free-speech right protected by the First Amendment.

 Sand appeared in the documentary film, Finding Nico, to recount one of his more famous cases that didn't go to trial.
 He was presiding over a criminal indictment of the actor, Nico Minardos, and other defendants who had been caught in an FBI sting operation for allegedly conspiring to ship arms to Iran.
 Rudy Giuliani and his then-deputy United States Attorney, Lorna Schofield, were prosecuting Minardos, who was represented by the famed anti-government lawyer William Kunstler and his flamboyant co-counsel, Ron Kuby.
 Minardos appeared on 60 Minutes with Mike Wallace to claim his actions had been authorized by the Reagan Administration.
 When the Iran-Contra scandal occurred the government dropped the charges against Minardos and his co-defendants.
 Sand commented what a shame it was the case didn't go to trial because the parties and issues were so interesting.

 One of the better known criminal trials presided over by Judge Sand was the 2001 trial which resulted from a 1998 bombing of two American embassies in East Africa.
 The trial was of four men accused of conspiring to perpetrate the bombings, which had led to the death of 224 people.
 Two of the defendants were sentenced to life imprisonment when the jury could not agree on their execution.